 If you experience this complication of cataract surgery, your options are limited.
-You either do this surgery or do nothing.
+Generally, you either do this surgery or do nothing.

 Over time, doing nothing can lead to a worsening of your vision.
 It is recommended that you have YAG laser capsulotomy once your doctor diagnoses this condition and recommends the surgery.

-YAG laser capsulotomy is relatively fast and simple, allowing you have to have the procedure and go home the same day, in most cases.
+YAG laser capsulotomy is relatively fast and simple.
+You get the procedure and go home the same day, in most cases.
 Due to the high success rate, most people who undergo this surgery report that they notice a remarkable difference in their vision almost right away.

-This is the only procedure that can treat this issue.
+This is generally believed to be the only procedure that can treat this issue.
 It is important to see an eye doctor promptly if you experience any vision issues following cataract surgery to determine if posterior capsule opacity is present.